 Wesley Mission actively seeks and values all feedback to feed into our continuous improvement program.
 We endeavour to receive comments and resolve complaints in a way that promotes clear, honest and open communication and acknowledges the importance of sensitivity, confidentiality and impartiality in the facilitation of complaints resolution.
+If you’d like to send through feedback, fill out our Compliments or Complaints form online.

 Applies to all comments and complaints received from clients / customers, members of the public, donors, volunteers suppliers, partners, funders and external organisations including customers of internal Wesley Mission departments.